 The school provides every child with an opportunity of learning French as a language within Key Stage 2.
 Children learn the basics of greetings, food, family and general communication.
+We use Kapow Primary French to ensure procedural and semantic knowledge is sequenced appropriately and provide a skills map to ensure skills are matched to appropriate age-related expectations.
 We have a wide range of resources to support the delivery of this subject and place great emphasis on the delivery of French through technology to supplement learning and enhance our French provision.

 In addition to this, the school organises a bi-annual trip to Normandy for our Year 5 and 6 children.
 They will visit historical sites such as World War I trenches and memorials and spend a morning at a local market where they will be required to put in to practice their French skills when buying items!